-APLU advocates to the Office of Management and Budget (OMB), engages with Members of Congress, and works with member institutions to submit appropriations requests of importance to public research universities.
+APLU advocates to the Office of Management and Budget (OMB), engages with members of Congress, and works with member institutions to submit appropriations requests of importance to public research universities.

 Each year when the President’s Budget Request is sent to Congress, APLU analyzes the White House’s key funding priorities and policy changes.